Perrys Lookdown to Blue Gum Forest Walking Track

 Acacia Flats signpost

-Blue Gum Forest and the camping ground are situated at an intersection where several walking tracks connect.
-This makes the camping ground the perfect base for bushwalking in the area.
+The Blue Gum Forest and Acacia Flats sit at a junction where several walking tracks meet, making the campground an ideal base for bushwalking in the area.

 More Hiking

-From the camping ground, you can continue hiking to Lockleys Pylon and Du Faur Head going in a southeast direction.
+From the campground, you can continue hiking southeast to Lockleys Pylon and Du Faur Head.

 It’s fascinating how so many walks in the Blue Mountains are connected through the Grose Valley.
-Be mindful though that these hikes typically require some degree of bushwalking experience, as they can be quite challenging.
+Keep in mind, though, that these hikes usually require some bushwalking experience, as they can be quite challenging.

 More Blue Mountains: